Clinton-Ogada/Hello-World-Kotlin/README.md

-# Hello-World-Kotlin
+# This is my introduction to coding in Kotlin
 This is my first gitHub project

-first kotlin progragram
+first kotlin progragramming